A-Emile/VescBLEBridge/README.md

 | **RX** | TX (Pin 21) | TX (Pin D9) |
 | **TX** | RX (Pin 20) | RX (Pin D10) |

-*Note: If it doesn't work, try swapping the RX and TX pins, as the labeling convention can vary on some VESC controllers.*
+*Note: If it doesn't work, try swapping the RX and TX pins*

 ### Flashing Firmware
 To flash the firmware to the ESP, you need the following prerequisites: